Martin Kaymer: PGA Tour

-2015 season

 The season began with Kaymer's appearance at the Abu Dhabi HSBC Golf Championship.
 With scores of 64, 67, and 65, he held to a six-shot lead after three rounds.
 This extended to a ten-shot lead after five holes in the final round.
 Kaymer found trouble in the bunkers, resulting in a round of 75 and a fall to third place behind Frenchman Gary Stal, who secured his first European Tour victory, and world number one Rory McIlroy.
 Speaking after the round, Kaymer told the media that he was "in shock" at the result: "I'm surprised and shocked," the German said.
 "I don't really know how to put it into words.
 It was very, very surprising today.
 It will take me a few days to reflect on this.
 I don't think I played that badly.
 I started well and just hit two drives which led to two bad holes."

 In August, after failing to qualify for the FedEx Cup Playoffs, Kaymer lost his PGA Tour status for the 2015–16 season.
 He only played in 13 events, two less than the minimum for PGA Tour membership.

 In September, Kaymer held a three-shot lead at the Open d'Italia with nine holes to play.
 But a poor back nine saw him fall into a playoff with Rikard Karlberg.
 He was defeated with a birdie on the second extra playoff hole.

-2019 season

 Looking to end a five-year winless drought, Kaymer took charge of the Memorial Tournament in June 2019, after three rounds of 67-68-66, building a two stroke advantage after 54 holes.
 He soon doubled that during the early part of the final round, but faltered on the back nine, including finding the water on the 15th at Muirfield Village.
 Kaymer had to settle for a third-place finish, as Patrick Cantlay stormed through to take the title.

-2020 season
+Return to European Tour

 Kaymer regained form in the European Tour 2020 season.
 He held a one shot lead with two holes to play at the ISPS Handa UK Championship, but a bogey on the par-5 17th at The Belfry, cost him a place in a playoff and seen him finish in a tie for third-place.

 One week later, Kaymer was in contention again to claim his first victory in over 6 years when he came up short to John Catlin at the Estrella Damm N.A.
 Andalucía Masters.
 He finished solo second.

 In October, he finished in a tie for fifth place at the Italian Open.